Continue reading from previous page …

 This is where our instincts get us in trouble.
 We are comfortable using rating systems to guide our other purchases.
 Would you like a mutual fund rated four or five stars by Morningstar®?

 Here’s an actively-managed fund that tries to beat the market return (and recently did), and a passively-managed fund that attempts to match the market return.

 A key point that I want you to understand is that these rankings are

 based on past performance so have very little relevance!6-1

 Here’s why.
 Remember, ―the Market is the collection of all stocks, all investors.
 So for every active manager who beats the average market return, another loses by the same amount.
 Unfortunately, the only way to profit from those winning funds is to know the winners in advance, which is impossible to know.6-2

 There are a variety of reasons why the winners don’t enjoy persistent success.
 Sometimes success attracts an overwhelming amount of new money to a fund.
 Sometimes the manager’s style of investing goes out of favor.
 And sometimes the managers were never good, just lucky, and their luck runs out.6-3

 In contrast, index funds don’t have active management (trying to beat the market) so they can be very low cost.
 An index fund simply owns all the stocks that make up an asset category, or in this case, all asset categories.
 The goal is not to beat the market, but to match the market return as measured by a benchmark index.
 For instance, the S&P 500 is a benchmark index for the 500 largest companies in the United States.
 A different, broader index benchmarks the entire stock market.

-Active funds require a talented staff and excellent insightful research to try to predict which companies will outperform tomorrow, and frequent trading.
+Active funds require a talented staff and excellent insightful research to try to predict which companies will outperform tomorrow.
+Frequent trading is normal.
 First, subtract these expenses.
 Investors get what is left.